-Visiting Australia is not so simple, it is an expensive country, and very very big.
+To visit Australia is not so simple, it is an expensive country, and very very big.
 In fact, it's more than a country, it's a continent!
-We Europeans call it Oceania, the english speaker call it Australia.
+Finally we Europeans call Oceania, the English call Australia.

-On the budget of our world tour, Australia was the place where we would spend the most money : 70 EUR / day / person.
-There is of course way to do less than that, but we do not want to restrict ourselves.
+On the budget of our world tour, Australia was the place where we would spend the most money per day: 70 EUR / day / person.
+There is of course way to do less than that, but we do not want to restrict ourselves either.

 This country is so big and we have driven so much and seen so much that we will not tell our trip day by day.
 This article is structured a bit differently from the previous ones.